What does “muzukashii” mean in Japanese?

 Example #4: how to say “difficult and” in Japanese

-This work is difficult and complicated.
+This situation is difficult and complicated.

 Below are the new words used in the example sentence.

-- desu – です : an auxiliary verb used after a noun or adjective to make it sound polite.
+- desu – です : an auxiliary verb used after a noun or adjective to make it polite.
 Probably, this is well known as a part of Japanese desu form.
 In the example, this is used after “fukuzatsu” to make it sound polite.

-Ba form of “muzukashii”
+Muzukashikereba: the ba form of “muzukashii”

-Below are the definition and meanings of “muzukashikereba”.
+Lastly, let me explain the definition and meanings of “muzukashikereba”.

 Grammatically, “muzukashikereba” consists of the following two parts: